-- Pride and Prejudice (2005), where Lizzy Bennet seems to be sitting on a swing for several months.
+- Pride & Prejudice (2005), where Lizzy Bennet seems to be sitting on a swing for several months.

 - In the Disney comedy Rocket Man, the main character falls asleep inside a stasis chamber made for a monkey (the monkey has taken the main character's chamber) preceding a montage of space nebulae, before then showing him waking up and finding that he hasn't even been asleep for a whole day (out of the many months of stasis intended).

-- In the 1960 American Film of the Book of The Time Machine by H. G. Wells, the protagonist sees a dummy in the window of a fashion store across the street go through changes of clothes and fashions in rapid succession.
+- The Time Machine (1960), The Film of the Book of H. G. Wells, the protagonist sees a dummy in the window of a fashion store across the street go through changes of clothes and fashions in rapid succession.